vedantparikh/portfolia_app/portfolio/STARTUP_GUIDE.md

 ## 📱 Development Workflow

 1. **Backend Changes**: FastAPI will auto-reload when you modify Python files
-2. **Streamlit Changes**: Dashboard will auto-reload when you modify Python files
-3. **Frontend Changes**: React will hot-reload when you modify JavaScript/JSX files
+2. **Frontend Changes**: React will hot-reload when you modify JavaScript/JSX files

 ## 🎨 Available Features